LilConsul/tinycompiled/README.md

 This launches the interactive Textual-based editor where you can:

 - Write TinyCompiled code in the left pane
-- To see real-time NASM translation in the right pane hit Ctrl+R
+- Ctrl+R - See real-time NASM translation in the right pane hit
-- Save files with Ctrl+S (shows file save dialog)
+- Ctrl+S - Save files (shows file save dialog)
+- Ctrl+Q - Quit the application

 #### GUI Features